 An important issue in estate management, particularly trust management, is the fact that a successor-trustee of a trust stands as a fiduciary with respect to the beneficiaries of the trust.
 This is essentially always true once the trust becomes irrevocable.
-One of the most common issues that Buffington Law Firm’s trust litigation attorneys deal with are scenarios in which a trustee is abusing his or her position as successor-trustee by putting the trustee’s interests ahead of the interests of the beneficiaries.
+One of the most common issues that our trust litigation attorneys deal with at Buffington Law Firm are scenarios in which a trustee is abusing his or her position as successor-trustee by putting the trustee’s interests ahead of the interests of the beneficiaries.

 Californians of any age and level of income should have an estate plan, which may include a will, power of attorney, health care directive and a trust.
 An estate plan helps to distribute personal items and assets acquired during the lifetime of the settlor – the person who creates the plan.

 Additionally, an estate plan also identifies trusted individuals who will oversee financial, medical and continued care of family in the event he or she becomes incapacitated or upon death.
 Such an individual – or entity if desired – is referred to as a fiduciary.
 Fiduciaries have a high level of responsibility to beneficiaries of the estate plan but that relationship can create friction, and may even result in legal action.

 One of the primary benefits of having a fiduciary – an executor, trustee or successor trustee – act for the benefit of the beneficiaries of a trust is that there is less involvement by a court of law.
 Less oversight often means less interference, red tape and time involved making distributions and decisions on behalf of the beneficiaries.

 California law has many requirements for those chosen as fiduciaries.
 Following are a few primary duties and responsibilities: